- What Is a Neck Lift?

-Neck lifts performed by qualified Board Certified Plastic Surgeons such as Dr. Neil Zemmel are rarely associated with complications.
-The most common complications are hematomas (blood collections deep to the surgical incision) and temporary the temporary facial numbness and weakness, described above.
+Neck lifts performed by qualified Plastic Surgeons such as Dr. Neil Zemmel are rarely associated with complications.
+The most common complications are hematomas (blood collections deep to the surgical incision) and temporary facial numbness and weakness, described above.
 Rarely, permanent nerve injury occurs that may require correction with additional surgical procedures.

 Scabbing along or adjacent to incisions may occur occasionally, especially in smokers.
 Such wound healing issues are readily managed with wound care with antibiotic ointment.
 Wound infections after a neck lift are very rare and are usually managed with antibiotics.

 How Much Does a Neck Lift Cost?